rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 }
 {{< /highlight >}}

-Functional stateless components are the preferred way of defining components in React.
+Function components are the preferred way of defining components in React.
 They have less boilerplate, add less complexity, and are simpler to maintain than React class components.
-However, as for now, both have their right to exist.
+You can easily [migrate your class components to function components](https://www.robinwieruch.de/react-hooks-migration/) with [React Hooks](https://www.robinwieruch.de/react-hooks/).
 Previously, the article mentioned JavaScript arrow functions and how they improve your React code.
-Let's apply these kind of functions to your functional stateless components.
+Let's apply these kind of functions to your function components.
 The previous Greeting component has two different looks with JavaScript ES5 and ES6:

 {{< highlight javascript >}}
 // JavaScript ES5 function